browserengineering/book/book/styles.md

         self.descendant = descendant
 ```

-Then the `match` method is recursive (recursion bottoms out at a
+Then the `match` method is recursive (and bottoms out at, say, a
 `TagSelector`):

 ``` {.python}